wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/iOS-Tutorial.md

 }
 ```

-You can hook the `signWithBiometry` method to the button for the biometric authentication and the `signWithPinCode` method to the PIN keyboard (for example, to be triggered when sufficiently long PIN is entered by the user).
+You can hook the `signWithBiometry` method to the button for the biometric authentication and the `signWithPinCode` method to the PIN keyboard (for example, to be triggered when sufficiently long PIN code is entered by the user).

 Note that the method returns an `URLSessionDataTask` instance, or a `nil` value in case there is an invalid state.
 In case the `URLSessionDataTask` is launched, you should wait for it to complete and check the HTTP status.